skellis46/slipbox/improvisation and the threshold of the self.md

 In our conversations together Katye and I reached for language that describes the dancing in similar ways in which selfhood is somehow compromised or challenged:

-> It does feel like it is happening to me' [as if] 'there isn’t a me doing it.'
-(Simon Ellis, 15 February 2024 am, 29:07–30:59)
+> It does feel like it is happening to me […] there isn’t a me doing it?
+Or something like that?
+(Simon Ellis, 15 February 2024 am)

 > I don’t know whether I disappear or whether I just get very quiet.
-(Katye Coe, 15 February 2024 am, 31:37–32:38)
+(Katye Coe, 15 February 2024 am)

 > The wide-open field [...] blurs the edges of thing-ness [...] the binary things like time or effort [...] that keep us as separate from everything else fall away [...]
 I sort of lose track of a more binary way of being in the world.
 (Katye Coe, 9 February 2024 am, 11:06–12:19)

-Such convergence between our descriptions of the body awareness practice of authentic movement and nondual awareness as a lens to understand the experiences is hardly surprising given that the project was originally framed and described as exploring 'the phenomenology of dance improvisation in dialogue with research into nonduality, flow, interoception and consciousness' [@ellis-2024-losing].
+However, such convergence between the descriptions of our practice of authentic movement and nondual awareness as a lens to understand the experiences is hardly surprising given that the project was originally framed and described as exploring 'the phenomenology of dance improvisation in dialogue with research into nonduality, flow, interoception and consciousness' [@ellis-2024-losing].

 And so I need to take care here.